This pastina soup recipe is one of my favorite comfort foods.

 Step 4

-When the pastina is cooked, I turn off the stove and add the parmesan cheese and a drizzle of oil and mix well.
+Once the pastina is fully cooked, turn off the stove, mix in grated parmesan cheese and a drizzle of oil, and stir well.

 Pro tips